The ambition of the Strategic Plan

 Iren's commitment to the ecological transition takes an even more targeted and resilient approach.
 In response to the altered market conditions and the authorisation duration for developing new renewable capacity, Iren will prioritise initiatives that safeguard the environment and the ecosystems in which it operates, such as implementing systems to maximise heat recovery for district heating at waste-to-energy plants or building 5 new wastewater treatment plants, using natural resources in a conscious and sustainable way, and giving new life to waste by recovering materials and energy.
 This approach protects profitability, improves the quality of the investment portfolio and ensures growth consistent with sustainability metrics.

-Value creation from territories,
+Value creation for territories,

 maximizing growth opportunities and synergies among all businesses serving the territory